MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2024/02/devtools-122.md

 ![The Elements tab incorrectly highlighted while displaying the Network tool's content](./devtools-122-images/keyboard-shortcut-error.png)

-This issue has been fixed in Microsoft Edge 122.
+This issue has been fixed in Microsoft Edge 122; the correct tool tab is highlighted.

 <!-- ====================================================================== -->